Tanks, Flyovers And Heightened Security: Trump's Fourth Of July Ups Taxpayer Cost

 It won't be cheap, experts said.

-University of Denver Professor Andrew Sherbo, who tracks such figures, said the Boeing 747 used for Air Force One could come at a cost of $205,000 an hour (the jetliner is only considered Air Force One when the president is aboard).
+University of Denver professor Andrew Sherbo, who tracks such figures, said the Boeing 747 used for Air Force One could come at a cost of $205,000 an hour (the jetliner is only considered Air Force One when the president is aboard).

 The cost per flying hour for the F-35 can be $20,000 or more, according to Department of Defense comptroller figures.